Loading guide

 Tips

 You have several options for getting a medical certificate in Australia.
 Your regular GP is always an option, but appointments can take days to get.
 After-hours clinics work for evenings and weekends but often have long waits.
-Telehealth services like InstantMed let you get assessed online — typically in under an hour, without leaving home.
+Telehealth services like InstantMed let you get assessed online without leaving home.

 Tips